CiroZhang/cse15l-lab-reports/Lab3/lab3.md

 plos/pmed.0020281.txt:1
 ```

-we see here by using "-c" and "scientific community" to search for multiple files. grep returns us the file name and directory followed by a number of the amount of times "scientific community" for that files.
+we see here by using "-c" and "scientific community" to search for multiple files. grep returns us the file name and directory followed by a number of the amount of lines "scientific community" appears for that files.
 So unlike before this tells us the information of multiple files.
-This could be very usefull if we are just looking for amount of words in the files that match our search and we dont care about the content.
+This could be very usefull if we are just looking for amount of lines in the files that match our search and we dont care about the content.

 2. grep -l